Larmor Temperature, Casimir Dynamics, and Planck's Law: Conclusion

-\textit{Conclusion. }- In this note, we have drawn an analogy between black hole temperature and electron radiation temperature, computed periods of constant power and radiation reaction, indicative of thermal equilibrium.
-Indeed, by analogy with the dynamical Casimir effect, we have demonstrated a useful notion of thermality by symmetry between frequency modes in a proposed analog spectrum for the radiation of an accelerated electron, which at ultra-relativistic speeds manifests an explicit Planck distribution.
-The temperature is consistent with the constant periods of power, self-force and acceleration.

-\textit{Acknowledgements. }-Thanks is given to Ernazar Abdikamalov, Eric Linder, Morgan Lynch, and Daniele Malafarina for insightful discussion.
-Funding comes in part from the FY2021-SGP-1-STMM Faculty Development Competitive Research Grant No. 021220FD3951 at Nazarbayev University.
+In this note, we have helped develop the analogy between the dynamical Casimir, black hole, and electron radiation temperature.
+We have found periods of constant power and radiation reaction, indicative of thermal equilibrium.
+Indeed, by analogy with the dynamical Casimir effect, we have demonstrated a useful notion of thermality by the symmetry between frequency modes in the analog spectrum for the radiation of an accelerated electron, which at ultra-relativistic speeds manifests an explicit uniform radiation emission commensurate with the spectral Planck distribution.
+The constant temperature is intuitively consistent with the constant periods of power, self-force, and peel acceleration. \acknowledgments{Thanks is given to Paul Davies, Eric Linder, and Morgan Lynch for insightful discussion.
+Funding comes in part from the FY2021-SGP-1-STMM Faculty Development Competitive Research Grant No. 021220FD3951 at Nazarbayev University.}